How can you successfully integrate into a company through a work-study program?

 In particular, I can pay attention to:

-- . the conduct of meetings
+- .
+Regarding the level of formality in communication.

 Over time, these cues become more natural.